 Real relationships are formed by going above and beyond the call of duty.
 You may not find these opportunities every day.
 But if you seize them when they come your way, you just might land a customer for life.

-Reddit recently shared a great example of this when a young man grabbed an outdoor umbrella from a Wendy’s table and walked an elderly man to his car.
+Reddit shared a great example of this when a young man grabbed an outdoor umbrella from a Wendy’s table and walked an elderly man to his car.